6 things you didn’t know about Noosa Festival of Surfing

 Wake up and #treatyoself to Wellness Wednesday – kicking off with a 90-minute yoga session in the Nine Sunshine Coast Pavilion.
 You can strike your favourite yoga pose alongside the competitors while the surf waves produce the perfect background music.
 Want more?
 Get involved with a Pilates or training session on the sand.

-If relaxing by the beach is more your thing, catch a few screenings of surfing documentaries made in conjunction with the Life is Better When You Surf Film Festival.
+If relaxing on the beach is more your thing, catch a few screenings of surfing documentaries made in conjunction with the Life is Better When You Surf Film Festival.
 Along with two days of filmmaker tips mid-competition, the festival also includes filmmaking workshops, talks on new technologies, and short film competitions.

 If you’re a budding photographer and you can’t get enough of those blue hues, take the chance to pick the brains of award-winning wave cinematographers over lunch.
 Find out what it takes to nab those perfect shots and view unseen footage from the best waves ever ridden.